 For those on a really tight budget, you can get a basic room for $10 a night.
 You can justify this by saying how much time do you spend in your room?
 The local losmens are really geared towards the young back packers.
 But, for those groups or families wanting a bit of luxury, you can rent a Villa in Bali for the family for under $300 per night.
 These would be 3, 4 bedroom Bali villas that have all the modern day conveniences such as air-conditioning, Wifi, TV, in house staff, security, perhaps even breakfasts thrown in as well for you.
 This is seriously good value for a family or group that want to experience what it’s like staying in a villa.
 Imagine 2 couples splitting the cost of a villa and see the good value I am talking about.
 If you are thinking about the villa option make sure you look at the villa section of our website to see the choices available for all types of holiday budgets.
 Our prices are in Australian dollars so you do not have to worry about and currency fluctuations.

-Taxis are so inexpensive.
 Think about how much you have to pay for a cab ride in Sydney or Melbourne.
 Halve it and then halve it again and this is the kind of pricing you will pay in Bali.
-Getting around is super easy (as there are just so many taxi circling the tourist areas), very cheap and great value.
+Getting around is super easy (as there is just so many taxies circling the tourist areas), very cheap and great value.
 You can also download the Go-Jek app ( Indonesia’s version of Uber ) which is cheap as anything.
 Just tap the app when you need a car or scooter and they will be there very quickly to take you to most places.

 For a family of 4, this would have come to over AUD $100 – so there are some additional savings.